Richard Mosse – The Enclave

 Hunches in Bumches, Richard Mosse

 In this first room, we see large-format photos taken in the region of conflict using Kodak Aerochrome.
 The images show different aspects of the devastation of war.
 Each is accompanied by an explanatory wall text.
 But should the viewer not trouble to read the texts, the response to the pink pictures is almost inevitably aesthetic.
-Take for example the photo, Hunches in Bunches.
+Take, for example, the photo Hunches in Bunches.
 I could deduce from the wall text that the image documents the unsustainable production of charcoal in the region (the fighting is also about this terrain).
 And yet, with its bagged bales and lone calf in a clearing, the photo could just as well be about the life of a small scale farmer.
 The connection between the colonialism which has ultimately led to the fight for charcoal producing terrain, and the global power agendas of the West, which Mosse wants the pink of the surveillance film to signify, is not easily noticed.
 Or take Platon, which shows a river winding in great bows through a valley, for all the world idyllic.
 The wall text informs us that this fertile grassland is what remained after the land was taken from the indigenous tribes by Tutsis displaced from Rwanda, who cut down the forest.
 Of course, our understanding of the images may improve the more of the context we learn, indeed it is more or less de rigueur in contemporary art that we must read the accompanying texts in order to understand the works.
 And it may be a serviceable artistic strategy to cause the viewer to be shocked by the discovery that what seemed to be pastoral bliss is in fact a site of ethnic atrocities and murderous conflict.
 And yet the visual effect of the pinkness stimulates a primal response to precisely colour.
 Perhaps the very painterliness of the Aerochrome film’s rendition of landscape invites us to read it — to borrow the terminology of academic painting — as landscape and not as history.
 (For hasn’t the medium of photography mimicked that terminology, dividing its practice into, for example, landscape, portrait, street, and documentary photography?)

 This image also reveals that the aesthetic of the pinkness is not the only problem the exhibit presents; there is also the question of composition.
 In using Aerochrome, Mosse very consciously leaves behind the authenticity claims of black and white reportage.
 In so doing, he nevertheless allows the various motifs to be framed and composed in a rather classic way.
 Take, as another example, the series of images Come Out (1966).
 They display a range of motifs typical of classic reportage: the images document the temporary structures people have been forced to build in lieu of permanent homes, with washing on the line signalling the presence of the quotidian amongst the destruction and catastrophe.
 Here the human tragedy and the ingenuity of people in their will to survive, intertwine with the larger and more abstract force of the disaster itself.
 It is a tried and tested documentary method, a visual language which we have been trained to understand.
 Once again the Aerochrome intervenes like a filter, aestheticising the washing on the line and the rickety walls, awakening curiosity and visual delight.
 But it abstracts from the message, a message which the artist clearly has a strong desire to communicate.